TheMannu/Technology-Topics-Quick-Reference/Identity-and-Acess-Management.md

 • Custom IAM role: A type of IAM role.

 IAM roles are associated with permissions that determine access within AWS.
 They are designed to be assumed by a user, service, or application to get temporary access to AWS resources.

+1. Service Role
+• Definition: A role assumed by an application or service running on an EC2 instance.
+• Purpose: It allows the EC2 instance to securely access and perform actions on AWS services (like reading from an S3 bucket, writing logs to CloudWatch, etc.) without requiring hard-coded credentials in the application.